CarlosCastill/carloscastill.github.io/_posts/2020-07-21-TweetAnalysis.md

     Number of retweets: 33131
     107 characters.

-Having the Length of the Twitters, how many likes and retweets they can have, allowed me to retrieve the average Twitter’s length:
+<div style="text-align: justify"> Having the Length of the Twitters, how many likes and retweets they can have, allowed me to retrieve the average Twitter’s length:</div>

 - Average Length of twitters in Manchester United Account: